HenriVDD/henrivdd.github.io/index.md

     * **Spanish**: Elementary preficiency

 **Soft skills**
-:   * Organisation of the joint bi-monthly lab meetings for the 8 teams of the LNC2 featuring both internal and external speakers.
+:   * Coordinating the organization of bi-monthly lab meetings for the eight teams of the LNC2, which include both internal team members and external speakers.